What is it?

 • Camp rules

 ZEAL camp rules help ensure all campers' safety, enjoyment, and well-being.
-Rules will be posted on the door of the studio, and signed by all campers on Monday.
+Rules will be posted on the door of the studio, and signed by all campers each Monday.
 You can read them in advance here.

 • Pottery showcase